Vietnam and Cambodia Overland Tour

 - Explore the picturesque Mekong Delta region: a labyrinth of waterways, islands and traditional villages

-- Tour of Phnom Penh; fast recovering from its recent tragic history to regain its place as one of Indochina's most attractive and fun cities
+- Phnom Penh; fast recovering from its recent tragic history to regain its place as one of Indochina's most attractive and fun cities

-- Travel by boat up the mighty Mekong River from Vietnam's border town of Chau Doc to Cambodia's capital Phnom Penh
+- Travel by boat up the mighty Mekong River from the Vietnam to Cambodia's capital Phnom Penh

 - Explore Angkor; ruined temples clad in steamy jungle, where flocks of parrots & squabbling monkeys dart between mysterious carvings